The Trade Desk, Inc. [TTD] could give the highest percentage gains? Check Out this Analysis

-The share price of The Trade Desk, Inc. [NASDAQ: TTD] inclined by $315.43, presently trading at $307.30.
-The company’s shares saw 111.19% gains compared to the lowest price in the period of the last 52 weeks, set at $145.51 recorded on 02/19/20.
-The last few days have been tough to the share price as TTD jumped by +1.85% during the last week, even though the stock is still down by -4.12% compared to 5.63 of all time high it touched on 02/20/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 12.27%, while additionally gaining 95.07% during the last 12 months.
+The share price of The Trade Desk, Inc. [NASDAQ: TTD] inclined by $266.90, presently trading at $248.63.
+The company’s shares saw 43.22% gains compared to the lowest price in the period of the last 52 weeks, set at $173.60 recorded on 02/26/20.
+The last few days have been tough to the share price as TTD fall by -21.00% during the last week, even though the stock is still down by -21.14% compared to -65.40 of all time high it touched on 02/21/20.
+However, the stock had a strong performance during the past 3 months, roughly losing -2.32%, while additionally gaining 36.52% during the last 12 months.
 The Trade Desk, Inc. is said to have a 12-month price target set at $277.58.
-That means that the stock has a strong potential to acquire -29.72% decrease from the current trading price.
+That means that the stock has a strong potential to acquire 28.95% increase from the current trading price.

 The Trade Desk, Inc. [NASDAQ:TTD]: Analyst Rating and Earnings

-Pay attention to the next-scheduled financial results for this company to be released, which is slated for Thu 27 Feb (In 7 Days).
+Pay attention to the next-scheduled financial results for this company to be released, which is slated for 02/27/2020.

 Fundamental Analysis of The Trade Desk, Inc. [TTD]